avidml/website/exampleSite/content/taxonomy/_index.md

 <!-- The AVID taxonomy consists of categories and subcategories of potential harms encompassing coordinates of responsible AI,such as fairness, robustness, privacy, explainablity, reliability, and alignment.
 Similar to the [MITRE ATT&CK](http://attack.mitre.org/) framework for cybersecurity risks and [MITRE ATLAS](https://atlas.mitre.org/) for adversarial ML threats, the AVID taxonomy will set a common, open standard to evaluate ML systems for downstream responsible behavior.
 Compared to MITRE ATLAS which pertains to intentional attacks on ML systems, the AVID taxonomy will cover the area of *ML failures* that are often unintentional in nature. -->

 This page is part of AVID's taxonomy library.
 AVID's primary focus is the database of GPAI failure evidence, and taxonomies are used to classify and query those records.

-The AVID taxonomy is one reference framework in this library.
+## AVID Taxonomy

 The AVID taxonomy serves as a common foundation for AI engineering, product, and policy teams to manage potential risks across stages of developing and operating GPAI systems.
 In spirit, this taxonomy is analogous to [MITRE ATT&CK](http://attack.mitre.org/) for cybersecurity vulnerabilities, and [MITRE ATLAS](https://atlas.mitre.org/) for adversarial attacks on ML systems.